 Hattie Howell is spitting mad; the boys in her class are making fun of her chalk drawings again.
-When Arthur Phelps reaches for her chalkboard, she yanks it back, accidentally hitting him above the right eye with her elbow making a loud thunk.
+When Arthur Phelps reaches for her chalkboard, she yanks it back with all her might, accidentally hitting him with her elbow above the right eye making a loud thunk heard throughout the room.
 Embarrassed more than pained, Arthur dashes out the classroom door, holding the growing lump on his head, his hysterical pals trailing close behind.
-Miss Clark, at her desk, pretends not to notice.
+Miss Clark, busy at her desk, pretends not to notice.
 As the boys leave the room her eyes meet Hattie’s, a slight grin on both their faces.

 The youngest of five children, 12-year-old Harriet “Hattie” Howell, loves school and adores her teacher, Miss Clark.
 Precocious with an artistic bent Hattie has a mind of her own and is not afraid to express it.
 In the tiny farming town of Hector, New York, everyone knows Hattie and thinks her demeanor and behavior are far from proper for a girl her age, everyone that is but her mother Charlotte and teacher Miss Clark.